 - breaking bones

-- assaulting with a weapon such as a knife or gun, an household object
+- assault with a weapon such as a knife, gun or household object

 Emotional abuse includes:

 - threatening or intimidating you to gain compliance

 - destruction of your personal things and possessions, or threats to do so